Aniket-Tathe/NMT-English-to-German-translation-Seq2Seq-Model/README.md

- Here is an updated README with model accuracy and loss:

 # Neural Machine Translation (NMT) - English to German

 This project trains a sequence-to-sequence neural machine translation model to translate English text to German.